Universal communication part I: modulo additive channels: Overview of the main results

-To obtain the universal system attaining $\Cifb$ (Theorem~\ref{theorem:adaptive_rho}), the scheme above is applied with the encoding lengths $L(\vr z)$ determined by the LZ78 source encoder, whose compression ratios asymptotically approach the finite state compressibility: asymptotically $L(\vr z) \leq \rho(\vr z) \log |\mathcal{X}|$, therefore $\log | \mathcal{X} | - \frac{1}{n} L(\vr z) \geq (1-\rho(\vr z)) \log |\mathcal{X}|$ (where all inequalities are up to asymptotically vanishing factors). }
+To obtain the universal system attaining $\Cifb$ (Theorem~\ref{theorem:adaptive_rho}), the scheme above is applied with the encoding lengths $L(\vr z^n)$ determined by the LZ78 source encoder, whose compression ratios asymptotically approach the finite state compressibility: asymptotically $\frac{1}{n} L(\vr z^n) \leq \rho(\vr z) \log |\mathcal{X}|$, therefore $\log | \mathcal{X} | - \frac{1}{n} L(\vr z^n) \geq (1-\rho(\vr z)) \log |\mathcal{X}|$, where all inequalities are up to asymptotically vanishing factors. }

-Section~\ref{sec:ma_univ_redundancy} deals with the question of redundancy, or how fast the system converges to the rate attained by the IFB system with a given block length $k$.
+Section~\ref{sec:ma_univ_redundancy} deals with the question of the redundancy, or how quickly the system converges to the rate attained by the best IFB system with a given block length $k$.
 Unfortunately, it is shown that $n$ must grow at least as fast as $|\mathcal{X}|^k$, approximately.
-The upper bound on redundancy is obtained by using a similar universal system employing a slightly more refined design: instead of using Lempel-Ziv compression algorithm to generate decoding metrics, a universal probability assignment based on a mixture of Krichevsky-Trofimov distributions \cite{KrichevskyTrofimov81} is used instead of the LZ78 encoder.
-The lower bound is obtained by presenting a design of an IFB system together with a random channel (i.e. a distribution over noise sequences), such that the mutual information over the channel is smaller than the rate obtained by the IFB system.
+The upper bound on redundancy is obtained by using a similar universal system employing a slightly more refined design: a universal probability assignment based on a mixture of Krichevsky-Trofimov distributions \cite{KrichevskyTrofimov81} is used instead of the LZ78 encoder.
+The lower bound is obtained by presenting a design of an IFB system together with a random channel, i.e. a distribution over noise sequences, such that the mutual information over the channel is smaller than the rate obtained by the IFB system.
 This is possible because the IFB system is designed together with the channel and can use the knowledge of the specific noise sequence.
 On the other hand, the rate obtained by any universal system with feedback is bounded by the mutual information, and this gap comprises the lower bound on redundancy.
-Although the upper bound and lower bound on redundancy differ, they agree in terms of the asymptotical growth rate of $n$ as function of $k$ (see Figure~\ref{fig:mod_additive_redundancy_fig2}).
+The upper bound and the lower bound on the redundancy agree in terms of the asymptotical growth rate of $n$ as function of $k$ (see Figure~\ref{fig:mod_additive_redundancy_fig2}).

 }

 \onlypaper{